qosmonaut/media-player-viz/README.md

 # RetroViz

-Old school Winamp music visualizations as a webapp using browser microphone input.
+Old school Winamp music visualizations as a webapp with microphone or file input.

 ![RetroViz Screenshot](screenshot.jpg)